• Resources Home

 Leaving Student View

-To leave student view, click the “Leave Student View” button in the bottom right corner of the page.
+To leave student view, click the “Leave Student View” from the student view banner at the bottom of the page.

 Using SpeedGrader to Practice Grading